square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > DeleteLoyaltyRewardResponse DeleteLoyaltyReward(ctx, rewardId)
 DeleteLoyaltyReward

-Deletes a loyalty reward by doing the following:  - Returns the loyalty points back to the loyalty account. - If an order ID was specified when the reward was created  (see [CreateLoyaltyReward](https://developer.squareup.com/docs/reference/square/loyalty-api/create-loyalty-reward)),  it updates the order by removing the reward and related  discounts.
+Deletes a loyalty reward by doing the following:  - Returns the loyalty points back to the loyalty account. - If an order ID was specified when the reward was created  (see [CreateLoyaltyReward](#endpoint-Loyalty-CreateLoyaltyReward)),  it updates the order by removing the reward and related  discounts.
 You cannot delete a reward that has reached the terminal state (REDEEMED).
-For more information, see  [Loyalty rewards](https://developer.squareup.com/docs/docs/loyalty-api/overview/#loyalty-overview-loyalty-rewards).

 ### Required Parameters